in

 Napoléon III Appartments in The Louvre

-We will end up this review with the Napoléon the 3rd’s appartments.
-This is one of the section that left a huge impression on me.
+We will end up this review with Napoleon the Third’s apartments.
+This is one of the sections that left a huge impression on me.
 It’s hard to fathom how wealthy kings and emperors were in the past.
-They basically shared all the money from all the population.
+They basically shared all the money from all the populations.

-They could basically decorate their appartments without any limit of budget or scale.
-The ballroom and diners must have been something quite special and I can imagine that these parties were a daily event.
+They could basically decorate their apartments without any limit on budget or scale.
+The ballroom and diners must have been something quite special, and I can imagine that these parties were a daily event.

 Diner table of Napoléon III’s appartments

-This section gave me a hint of what the golden age of culture was in France and why the elite enjoy and tries to preserve this culture.
+This section gave me a hint of what the golden age of culture was in France and why the elite enjoyed and tried to preserve it.
 France is definitely a country that has explored the art of luxury farther than almost any other country.

 Verdict